LimePoint/opschain/docs/getting_started.md

 opschain-utils create_sample_data
 ```

-This command will also create a sample commit in the project's [Git repository](reference/concepts.md#project-git-repository) containing the OpsChain [action](reference/concepts.md#action) that will be run below (the action implements a simple "hello world" example).
+This command will also create a sample commit in the project's [Git repository](reference/concepts.md#project-git-repository) - `./opschain_project_git_repos/demo` located in the folder you nominated earlier using `./configure`.
+This folder contains the OpsChain [action](reference/concepts.md#action) that will be run below (the action implements a simple "hello world" example).

 #### Listing available projects